Building capacity and delivering instrumental impact on parental perinatal mental health

 The Institute of Health Visiting are putting great importance on parental mental health and claim, "We are on a shared mission, to enable every baby, every child to be healthy, safe, happy, and valued and for every parent to feel supported and able to achieve this."
 The NCT has also identified parental mental health as a priority area.
 Its recent Hidden Half Campaign raised the profile of mothers’ perinatal mental health, and the barriers to women receiving a timely diagnosis and treatment.

-I am a Communications Studies researcher, and I am interested in the social uses, and consequences of new and emerging communication technologies.
+More broadly, I am interested in the social uses, and consequences of new and emerging communication technologies particularly in terms of their roles inside families, relationships and communities.
 I have researched media audiences and users in numerous projects.
 My work has been funded by the Wellcome Trust, the British Academy and the Arts and Humanities Research Council.
 My recent work has focused on parenting, parenthood and technology, with a particular focus on health and wellbeing.

 I hold a PhD in media and communications from the Department of Media and Communication at the London School of Economics(2008-2011) where I was supervised by Professor Sonia Livingstone.
 I was Post-doctoral Fellow at Leuphana, University of Luneburg(2011-2012) and Lecturer at the School of Media, Communication and Sociology at the University of Leicester (2012-2017).